Ambo2/data-analysis-and-visualization-react-component/README.md

 ### Example Usage

-Here's an example of how to use the `DataAnalysisAndVisualization` component with a `NumericValidator`, `ParableAnalyzer`, and `D3DensityPlot`:
+Here's an example of how to use the `DataAnalysisAndVisualization` component with a `NumericValidator`, `DensityAnalyzer`, and `D3DensityPlot`:

 ```javascript
 import React from 'react';